Verdict Spotlight

 At Schwartz Injury Law, we will not charge any up-front fees when pursuing a wrongful death claim.
 We work on a contingency basis, meaning that we will cover all of the costs involved in pursuing a lawsuit, and we will not charge any fees until we collect compensation in your case.
 If you recover compensation through a wrongful death claim or lawsuit, our fee will be a certain percentage of the total amount awarded to you.

-If you and your family have lost a loved one because of the negligent actions of another, Schwartz Injury Law can help.
+When your family has lost a loved one because of the negligent actions of another person, Schwartz Injury Law can provide you with effective legal representation during a wrongful death claim.
 We will go above and beyond, giving your case the dedication and respect it deserves.
-We will compassionately advocate for your needs and aggressively seek justice for your loved one.
-Learn more by scheduling your initial consultation with our wrongful death lawyer today.
-Contact us at 708-888-2160 for help in Orland Park, Tinley Park, Burbank, Oak Lawn, Homer Glen, Mokena, Bedford Park, Palos Heights, and the surrounding areas.
+We will compassionately address your needs and aggressively seek justice for your loved one.
+With our help, you can obtain the financial compensation needed to get through this difficult situation while addressing your losses and your future needs.
+Contact our Orland Park wrongful death attorneys at 708-888-2160 to schedule a free consultation and receive effective legal representation during your case.